JOHNPHILLIPGAVIANA/PROGRAMMING-ASSIGNMENT-2---NUMERICAL-PYTHON-NUMPY-/README.md

 This repository contains the Python program and readme file for Programming Assignment 2 - Numerical Python (NUMPY).

 ## Python Program and Explanation
-This loads the Numpy Library and makes the codes available for use
+This loads the Numpy Library and makes it available to use for coding.
 ```python
 import numpy as np
 ```